bradparker/bradparker.com/site/content/posts/2019-12-25-getting-close-to-the-conceptual-metal.md

 fst = _
 ```

 The function passed to a `Pair a b` gets to operate on both `a` and `b`.
 It can use them both to return some other type, anything of its choosing.
-It could also choose to just return either `a` or `b`.
+Therefore it could choose to return either `a` or `b`.
 So let's choose to return `a`.

 ```haskell
 fst :: Pair a b -> a